JimZhang37/cloud-developer-project-3-microservice/README.md

 ```
 tip: npm i is shorthand for npm install

-### Configure Database(AWS:RDS)
-In your chosen AWS region, you can create a postgres db instance.
-You can use postbird to connect to this db instance once its status is running.
-I find that its database name is not the value I specified in the console.
-It is named `template1` in my case.
-Once its connection is ready, you can put it down in a local file when you run your backend in your local computer.
+### Place to store secrets

-Secrets about AWS RDS are stored in a local file, for example `~/.bash_profile`
+Secrets are stored in a local terminal profile, for example `~/.bash_profile`.
+You must write the following variables in your terminal profile.

 ```
 export POSTGRESS_USERNAME=1
 export POSTGRESS_PASSWORD=2